halogenjs/view/Readme.md

 The cancel function should be called if you do not wish the View to continue processing the node (i.e, recurse into the childNodes etc).

-Here's a non-disruptive 'return true' example.
+Here's a non-disruptive non-cancelled example.
 We want a link to switch between `.on` and `.off` whenever it's clicked..
 ```html
 <a x-switch="status:off|on" class="{{status}}" href="#"></a>
 ```